MiguelCastillo/bit-bundler/README.md

 > Generate application bundles with ease.

 But we already a bunch of bundlers out there...
 Why another one???  `bit-bundler` aims to simplify the process of generating application bundles with a fluid and intuitive API.
 The problem we are trying to solve is around setup complexity while providing a flexible environment that scales to meet more intricate requirements.
-No unwieldy streams or unconventional config string params.
-Just JSON, functions, and Promises.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->